erroronline1/caro/readme.md

 [limits]
 image[document] = 2048 ; max pixels on longer side
+image[order_attachment] = 1024 ; max pixels on longer side
+image[profile] = 128 ; max pixels on longer side
+image[records] = 2048 ; max pixels on longer side
-image[signature] = 512 ; max pixels on longer side, crappy resolution by intent to make it more difficult to abuse image[profile] = 128 ; max pixels on longer side image[records] = 2048 ; max pixels on longer side
+image[signature] = 512 ; max pixels on longer side, crappy resolution by intent to make it more difficult to abuse

 length[identifier] = 128 ; characters for identifiers, the longer, the more complex and error-prone the qr code becomes.
 8-9 characters will be appended by default for a timestamp length[record_overview] = 1024 ; display of record summaries